 Seed Biology and Quality Instructors

-Kent J. Bradford, Professor, Department of Plant Sciences and Director, Seed Biotechnology Center, University of California, Davis, CA, USA.
+and a professor in the Department of Plant Sciences at UC Davis.
+Dr. Bradford, as Academic Director of the SBC, oversees, promotes and conducts the outreach, education and research activities of the Center.
 His research is focused on the development, maintenance, and expression of seed quality; plant water relations; developmental and growth regulation.

 Phyllis Himmel, Director, Collaboration for Plant Pathogen Strain Identification (CPPSI).
 Phyllis joined the UCD Seed Biotechnology Center in July 2015 to lead the seed industry funded CPPSI.
 She brings 25 years of experience in disease resistance discovery and development, research leadership, product discovery and development in the Agricultural Sciences.
 Phyllis received her MS and PhD in Plant Pathology from the University of Arizona.
 After a 3 year USDA/ARS Post Doc researching WSBMV in hard red winter wheat at the University of Illinois, Phyllis joined the Asgrow (later Seminis, Monsanto) Vegetable Seed Company as a research pathologist.
 She established and led a program to identify and develop resistance in vegetables to viral pathogens, eventually leading the global pathology team of 64 scientists and staff as Director of Research Pathology.
 While at Marrone Bio Innovations, Phyllis held personnel and product management roles in the discovery and development of plant and microbe based biopesticides.